by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/29/2011

 4. Distinguish coverage for domestic vs. international travel.
 STM policies provide coverage for treatment inside of the United States or outside out the U.S. for international travellers.
 But the policies do not provide equal coverage for both types.
 International short term medical plans are issued by different companies than those that issue domestic policies.

 5. Benefit from advantages of online enrollment.
 Applying for STM is fast and easy online and the Internet adds several additional benefits for policyholders.
-Processing of applications and issuance of policies is done in real time.
+Processing of applications and issuance of policies is done in real time in a matter of less than five minutes.
 Policies and ID cards can be downloaded immediately.
 Additionally, the policy and proof of coverage can be downloaded and sent to anyone who may need proof of coverage.

 6. How to extend coverage.
 Because of the attractive features for healthy applicants, this insurance is sometimes desired for more than 12 months.
 STM can be used to cover you for longer periods of time only if you enroll for sequential policies, changing coverage every 6 to 12 months, depending on specific state rules.
 You must reapply for a new policy after an older policy ends.
 It is necessary to change insurance companies after 12 months of coverage.
 But you can continue to do this without any time limitations.